nmoroze/cm1k/README.md

 This repo contains the code and design files for the CM1K breakout board discussed in this [blog post](https://medium.com/@noahmoroze/experiments-with-the-cm1k-neural-net-chip-32b2d5ca723b).

 ## Hardware
-Under the `src/` directory I've included the original Altium files for the schematic and PCB.
-I designed two custom schematic/PCB library files (also included) for the crystal oscillator and the CM1K.
-I know Altium is fairly inaccessible, but I've had some trouble getting a good export that works in some sort of free and accessible PCB editor.
-Please contact me if youu have an editor that you'd like to work with these files in, and I'll work with you to make them accessible!
+Under the `src/` directory I've included the original Altium files for the schematic and PCB, as well the library files for the crystal oscillator and CM1K.
+I know Altium is fairly inaccessible, but I've had some trouble getting a good export that works in a free PCB editor.
+Please contact me if you would like to work with these files, and I'll help you make them accessible to your editor of choice!

 The `dist/` directory contains a PDF of the schematic as well as a zip file containing Gerber files for the PCB.
 This zip file is the exact same as the one I uploaded to Advanced Circuits to purchase this board.

-I've included a BOM below, with part numbers included from Digikey where applicable.
-I originally purchased all components from Digikey, but unfortunately the CM1K no longer appears to be available from them.

 ### BOM
+I originally purchased all components from Digikey, and generated the BOM below from that cart.
+However, the CM1K no longer appears to be available from Digikey.

 | Part                               | Quantity | Digkey Part Number | Manufacturer Part Number |
 |------------------------------------|----------|--------------------|--------------------------|
 | IC REG LDO 1.2V 0.8A SOT223        | 1        | 497-4240-1-ND      | LD1117S12TR              |